-The Day Hospital is the nation’s first outpatient program treating pregnant women and new mothers with depression, anxiety or other emotional distress, and their babies in a warm, nurturing setting.
+The Day Hospital is the nation’s first perinatal partial hospital program treating pregnant women and new mothers with depression, anxiety or other emotional distress, and their babies in a warm, nurturing setting.
 The concept of keeping mothers and babies together during treatment was unique when the Day Hospital opened in 2000.

 Research has shown that keeping babies with their mothers promotes bonding and leads to better outcomes for the women.